brightdigit/Speculid/README.md

 ![Image Set Examples from Xcode](/images/SetExample.png){:height="240"}

-A set is an image set or app icon set used by Xcode.
-That path specified in the json could be relative to the `.speculid` file.
+A set is an image set or app icon used by Xcode.

 ### Source `source`

-The image source file which could be a SVG or any bitmap image type compatible with [imagemagick](http://www.imagemagick.org).
+The image source file which could be a SVG or PNG file.

 ### Geometry *optional* `geometry`